iutools/iutools/README-install.md

 ##Installing the Compiled Corpora
 Most of the _iutols_ components require a _Compiled Corpus_.
-You can think of this as a kind of small database that provides information about all the Inuktut words contained in a series of documents.
+You can think of this as a kind of dictionary that provides information about all the Inuktut words contained in a series of documents.

 The information stored about each word includes things like: